mercurius-js/mercurius/README.md

 app.register(GQL, {
   ...
-  persistedQuerySettings: GQL.persistedQueryDefaults.Automatic(5000)
+  persistedQueryProvider: GQL.persistedQueryDefaults.automatic(5000)
 })
 ```

 #### Custom Persisted Queries

-It is also possible to extend or modify these persisted query implementations for custom cases, such as Automatic Persisted Queries, but with a shared cache between servers.
+It is also possible to extend or modify these persisted query implementations for custom cases, such as automatic Persisted Queries, but with a shared cache between servers.

 This would enable all persisted queries to be shared between all server instances in a cache which is dynamically populated.
 The lookup time from the cache is an additional overhead for each request, but a higher rate of persisted query matches would be achieved.
 This may be beneficial, for example, in a public facing API which supports persisted queries and uses cloud functions (short lived server instances). *Note the performance impacts of this need to be considered thoroughly: the latency added to each request must be less than the savings from smaller requests.*